Skip to content

 from firebox.sandbox import Sandbox

 Sandbox is the only entry point you'll actually instantiate.
-Every namespace (files, process, browser, http, search, audio, captcha) hangs off an instance.
+Every namespace (files, process, shells, browser, os, stream, ports, http, search, audio, captcha) hangs off an instance.

 Sandbox